Bill-Remy/School_District_Analysis/README.md

 After remving the data, the analysis of the district and schools was redone with the revised data set.
 #  Analytical Results
-The orginal data set and district summary is shown below.
+The orginal data set contained data for fifteen schools with 39,170 students and a total budget or $24.6M.
+The summary performance statistics are shown in the District Summary Table below.

 <img src="Resources/District summary frame.png" alt="Resources/District summary frame.png" width="600" height="100">